 “The Greatest Day”

-On September 29, 1998, Gordon Parks captured history by photographing almost 200 rap artists for the cover of XXL magazine—the largest gathering of musicians in a single image in history—recreating Art Kane’s 1958 jazz shoot for Esquire magazine known as “A Great Day in Harlem.”
-It was a powerful moment watching the sun trying to shut down the photoshoot as Gordon was waiting to press the shutter-release button to capture history.
-This photograph would eventually be known as “A Great Day in Hip-Hop.”
+On September 29, 1998, Gordon Parks captured history by photographing almost 200 rap artists for the cover of XXL magazine, then the largest gathering of musicians in a single image, in a recreation of Art Kane’s 1958 jazz portrait for Esquire, “A Great Day in Harlem.”
+The resulting photo, “A Great Day in Hip-Hop,” became one of the most iconic images in hip-hop history, putting the year-old XXL on the map in the process.

 “Hip-Hop’s Greatest Day” Limited One-Off Magazine

-Spencer was instrumental in the creation and publication of this magazine.
-He archived and uploaded the photos, transcribed old articles and interviews from XXL and RESPECT. magazines, managed the content management systems behind it, and manually fulfilled all orders of the magazine.
+Spencer was instrumental in bringing the magazine to life.
+He archived and uploaded photographs, transcribed old articles and interviews from XXL and RESPECT. magazines, managed the content management systems that housed the material, and oversaw fulfillment, distributing copies at the Fotografiska event, sending them to VIPs, and handling online sales.

 Previous